 For the Collard Greens:

 - 3 cups chicken stock

-- 1 lb Collard greens rinsed, de-stemmed, massaged for a couple minutes, and sliced 1-2 inches wide strips after
+- 1 pound collard greens, rinsed, de-stemmed, massaged for a couple minutes, and sliced 1-2 inches wide strips after

-Preheat the smoker to 250 degrees for the turkey leg.
+- Preheat the smoker to 250 degrees F using fruit wood.

-Add EVOO and the diced red onions and soften for about 6 minutes, stirring occasionally.
+- Add olive oil and the diced red onions and soften for about 6 minutes, stirring occasionally.

-Finally add the chopped greens into the pot over a simmer and stir to mix.
-Cover and let sit for about one hour or until the greens are soft to taste.
+- Finally add the chopped greens into the pot over a simmer and stir to mix.
+Cover and let simmer for one hour or until the greens are soft to taste.
 Take care to not let the stock come to a boil, keep the simmer as low heat as possible.

 - Serve in your favorite bowl and add some of the turkey from the leg in your dish.

 Nutrition information is automatically calculated, so should only be used as an approximation.